SanjeevYadavcr7/ClickSpace/Roadmap.md

 - **Marketplace** - place for photographers to sell their work online
 - **NFT Marketplace** - can disrupt market with easy NFT creation and selling support
 - **Multiple Creators** - extend the app for image editors, video editors, video ad makers, campaign creators
+- **Custom profile page** - pro users will have total freedom to design their profile as they like